-The American Academy of Pediatrics (AAP) has recently amended their policy regarding child safety seats.
+The American Academy of Pediatrics (AAP) has recently amended its policy regarding child safety seats.
 In April of 2011, the AAP published a new policy in their Pediatrics magazine.
-The AAP now advises parents to keep their children in rear facing car seats until age 2, or until they reach the maximum weight and height for their car seat.
+The AAP now advises parents to keep their children in rear-facing car seats until age 2, or until they reach the maximum weight and height for their car seat.
 The previous 2002 policy advised that toddlers and infants face rear up until the limits of the car seat.
 The old policy also set forth minimums that stated an infant or toddler should be 12 months and 20 pounds before turning the seat around.
 According to the APP, this resulted in many parents turning the seat around to face front once their infant or toddler reached age one.
-This premature turning of the seat places children at greater risk of injury.
+This premature turning off the seat places children at greater risk of injury.

 Some additional rules of thumb for children and car seats set forth by the AAP are as follows:

 - Children, in a car seat or not, should not ride in the front seat of a motor vehicle until they are 13 years old.

 - When making the transition from a rear-facing seat to a forward-facing seat, a forward-facing seat with a harness should be used.

 - A child safety seat or booster seat should be used until the seat belt lies across your child’s shoulder and chest, not anywhere close to the face or neck.